 - RISK – Risk Maps using T2 mapping and Diffusion MR Sequences of the Prostate

 This projects developed prostate risk maps using T2 maps together with other MR sequences using a large cohort, which will impact biopsy localisation and medical decision.

 Non-invasive assessment of tumor hypoxia using MRI and deep learning opened the gates for improving patient selection for various liver-directed therapies and prompt treatment modification by more aggressive tumor targeting or by use of hypoxia-modifying drugs.

 Department of Radiology, Netherlands Cancer Institute – Antoni van Leeuwenhoek, Amsterdam/NL

 - MRI-assessed myocardial deformation of the systemic right ventricle in patients with transposition of the great arteries

-Expected Impact: This study will show whether strain analysis can detect systemic right ventricular dysfunction in an earlier phase than conventional MRI techniques in patients with transposition of the great arteries.
+This study showed whether strain analysis can detect systemic right ventricular dysfunction in an earlier phase than conventional MRI techniques in patients with transposition of the great arteries.

 Maja Hrabak Paar